dragan-norliga/sev-rest-clients/README.md

 ## How to use the .NET 6 example

 1. Prerequisite: Install .NET 6 SDK from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-2. Navigate to the subfolder DotNetExampleClient.
+2. Navigate to the subfolder [DotNetExampleClient](DotNetExampleClient).
-3. Enter your REST API credentials in DotNetExampleClient\DotNetExampleClient\Program.cs.
+3. Enter your REST API credentials in [DotNetExampleClient\DotNetExampleClient\Program.cs](DotNetExampleClient/DotNetExampleClient/Program.cs) file.
 4. In the command prompt, navigate to DotNetExampleClient (cd ..) and issue the following command: `dotnet build -c release`.
 5. Navigate to the subfolder DotNetExampleClient\DotNetExampleClient\bin\Release\net6.0.
 6. Start DotNetExampleClient.exe.